A History of NeurOptimal®: A personal reflection

 Some other specific events also occurred around this time that were to change forever the way we work.
 While at a FutureHealth conference I was sitting at the Thought Technology booth where their ProComp encoder was being demonstrated.
 This encoder offered two separate channels, the idea being that you could do one hookup and then train first one side of the brain and then the other, without having to move the sensor.
 On a whim, I suggested that Val hook me up see if we could train two sides of the brain at once.
 This was a ridiculous suggestion at the time as we were sequentially training SMR on the right and Beta on the left.
-These two frequency bandwidths result in two very different states of consciousness (for more on those, see the Cartography of Consciousness).
+These two frequency bandwidths result in two very different states of consciousness.
 So what would happen if you trained two very different states of awareness at the same time?
 As we discovered, while sitting at that booth, you could indeed train both SMR and Beta at the same time!
 Of course, many colleagues would go on to protest that such concurrent training was “too much for the CNS to handle”.
 In retrospect it seems silly but, at that time, there was a widespread assumption that the CNS could ONLY train one specific “augment” target at a time.
 We continued to develop our thinking by further exploring the use of multiple concurrent targets.
 What a change that made!
 Now we had the ability to train two separate real-time channels of EEG simultaneously, offering double the training and benefit to our clients in their sessions.